eclipse-hawkbit/hawkbit/examples/hawkbit-example-app/README.md

 java -jar examples/hawkbit-example-app/target/hawkbit-example-app-*-SNAPSHOT.jar
 ```

-(Note: if you intend to user another database than H2 you have to add the JDBC driver to your class path).
+_(Note: you have to add the JDBC driver also to your class path if you intend to use another database than H2.)_

 Or: